 Aspirin (acetylsalicylic acid)

 Two very different use cases in one pill: low-dose for cardiovascular protection, and higher doses for pain and fever.
 The interaction profile is significant either way.
+Sold under brand names such as Bayer, Ecotrin, and Bufferin (acetylsalicylic acid, ASA).

 What it's used for